Tasting Australia is a journey of South Australia’s produce from paddock to plate and a celebration of real food heroes, 30 April – 7 May.

 is the heart and soul of Tasting Australia

 .
-Snuggle up and settle-in with the tastiest winter festival South Australia has to offer.
+Snuggle up and settle-in with the tastiest festival South Australia has to offer.
 Indulge your senses at Adelaide’s Victoria Square/Tarntanyangga with the festival’s finest offerings.
 Feast on decadent dinners prepared by the world’s best chefs, sink your teeth into sizzling street food and fill your glass with generously poured wine, artisan beer, cider and spirits.
 Tasting Australia's new look and feel will have foodies from far and wide descending upon Adelaide.

 Tasting Australia, Town Square.